Joel-Bauer/movie_reconstruction_code/README.md

 The reconstructions can also be downloaded from https://gin.g-node.org/Joel-Bauer/Movie_reconstruction/reconstructions/

 ## Reconstruct natural movies with reduced population sizes (population ablation)
 To test the effect of neural population size on movie reconstruction quality we performed an ablation experiment.
+To run these reconstructions from scratch:
 ```
 sbatch hpc_run_reconstructions_ablation.sbatch
 ```